 As they cool down overnight a standard (not insulated) shipping container will get some condensation form on the inside of the roof of your container that may drip into the cargo space.
 For an average customer of ours who may be storing tools or machinery in their shipping container they may not mind, but if this is your house furniture in the shipping container you want it back in top condition.

 There are a number of ways to prevent or combat condensation in a shipping container.
-Very briefly we’d recommend desiccants for any short term project (like a big, non-toxic version of the silica gel pouches you might get in a new bag or pair of shoes) or for longer term condensation treatments we may recommend one of our treatments such as Grafo-Therm, ply-lining or one of our shipping container insulation kits.
+Very briefly we’d recommend desiccants for any short term project (like a big, non-toxic version of the silica gel pouches you might get in a new bag or pair of shoes) or for longer term condensation treatments we may recommend one of our treatments such as Grafo-Therm, ply-lining or one of our very popular shipping container insulation kits.
 The latter are ideal for long-term condensation prevention and are a very easy and cost-effective DIY option for 20ft and 40ft shipping containers.

 For more detail on any condensation issues please feel free to check out our ultimate guide to shipping container condensation treatment options where we have a lot more detail and some hints and tips if you need to combat moisture problems in shipping containers.

 How secure is my furniture when stored in a shipping container

 The shipping container structure itself is obviously very well built and breaking into a properly secured container will require some form of heavy cutting gear, well beyond the scope of your average opportunist.

 We do recommend a high security lock box and an insurance rated padlock for any containers that are being used for storage.
 This will also ordinarily mean the contents of any shipping container can be added to any insurance policy already covering the address the containers is on.